 Medicare Part A, also called “original Medicare,” is the insurance plan that covers hospital stays and services.
 It also covers stays in skilled nursing facilities, walkers and wheelchairs, and hospice care.
 It even covers home healthcare services if...read more

 Turning 65 is one way you become eligible for Medicare.
 You can also be under 65 and eligible for Medicare because you are receiving Social Security Disability Insurance or SSDI.
-In most cases, you qualify for Medicare due to disability if you have been...read more
+In most cases, you qualify for Medicare due to disability if you have...read more

 When it comes to healthcare, it’s important to know what is covered and what isn’t.
 Because there are so many different plans for Medicare, it can be hard to figure out which one is right for you.Fortunately, there are tools to make this process...read more

-Medicare and Medicaid are two separate, government-run programs created in 1965 to address the fact older and lower-income Americans, respectively, found it difficult to afford private health insurance.These programs spread the financial burdens of illness...read more
+Medicare and Medicaid are two separate, government-run programs created in 1965 to address the fact older and lower-income Americans, respectively, found it difficult to afford private health insurance.These programs spread the financial burdens of...read more

 There are four parts of Medicare: A, B, C and D, which cover specific services.
 Part A provides inpatient/hospital coverage.
 Part B provides outpatient/medical coverage.
-Part C offers an alternate way to receive your Medicare benefits (see below for more...read more
+Part C offers an alternate way to receive your Medicare benefits (see below for...read more

 Also referred to as Hospital Coverage, Medicare Part A is free to people who have worked 10 years or more and paid Medicare taxes.
 Otherwise, you can sign up for Part A at a cost.
 There are premiums, copays and coinsurance costs.
 If you collect Social...read more

 Also part of Original Medicare, Medicare Part B medical coverage may be similar to the health insurance you or a loved one may have had while working.You can decline Part B if you are still working and have group insurance coverage.
 However, it is strongly...read more